djuliannader/QuantumDynamics/README.md

-For change the potential go to file initialpotential.jl
+For change the potential go to file potential.jl